UK-SBCoA-EbbertLab/cDNA_pipeline/OUTPUT_DESCRIPTION.md

                         (no MAPQ filter, includes supplementary and secondary alignment)

     11. multiQC_input:
         a.
-RseQC - RseQC 3' bias gene body coverage ".txt" and ".r" files for each sample.
+RseQC - RseQC quality control files for each sample.
         b. minimap2 - Samtools ".flagstat" reports and ".idxstat" reports (no MAPQ filter, includes supplementary and secondary alignment).
         c. pychopper - Pychopper trimming statistics for each sample.
         d. pycoQC - Individual HTML and JSON files with quality control metrics for each sample.